Last Updated on 07/08/2023

 You’ve heard of the maxims “less is more” and “quality over quantity.”
 Both bear a lot of truth, and adopting this mindset is also better for the environment.
 Fast fashion and cheap manufacturing are killing our planet.
 Even if you’re not into the whole sustainability trend, the bitter truth is that making cheap purchases actually costs you more money.

 Think of all the $5 t-shirts from H&M, Zara, or Primark you’ve had in the past.
 They looked ready for the bin after their first or second wash, didn’t they?
-Compare that to the $29 tee you got on sale at Nordstrom’s five years ago and still wear.
+Compare them to the $29 tee you got on sale at Nordstrom’s five years ago and still wear.
 Isn’t that a huge difference in quality?
 Your cost per wear for the expensive shirt was pennies.
-By comparison, your cost per wear for the cheap tee was likely $5.
+By comparison, your cost per wear for the cheap tee was likely $5. 🤯

 As with everything, there are some exceptions to the buy less, buy better guideline.
 Purchasing super expensive designer goods that get little to no use, for example, won’t get you any bang for your buck.
 And sometimes you really do need an item for exactly just one use, and you can’t rent or borrow it.
 In cases like that, it can make sense to go with your most inexpensive option.